basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 `set_actor_counts_95` | The 95th-percentile number of vnodes involved in coordinating set updates on this node in the last minute
 `set_actor_counts_99` | The 99th-percentile number of vnodes involved in coordinating set updates on this node in the last minute
 `set_actor_counts_100` | The 100th-percentile number of vnodes involved in coordinating set updates on this node in the last minute
-`counter_actor_counts_mean` | The mean number of vnodes involved in coordinating counter updates on this node in the last minute
-`counter_actor_counts_median` | The median number of vnodes involved in coordinating counter updates on this node in the last minute
-`counter_actor_counts_95` | The 95th-percentile number of vnodes involved in coordinating counter updates on this node in the last minute
-`counter_actor_counts_99` | The 99th-percentile number of vnodes involved in coordinating counter updates on this node in the last minute
-`counter_actor_counts_100` | Th 100th-percentile number of vnodes involved in coordinating counter updates on this node in the laste minute

 ### Set-related Statistics